BIGJRA/BIGJRA.github.io/rejuv.md

 the east, until you reach a sign.
 Talk to the sign and show your Water/Rock type to it.
 Then, head north and west to reach the dive spot.

 Note that in this area we can catch Relicanth, Clamperl, Luvdisc.
-We’re gonna do three more runs to explore this area of the ruins and snag all the items.
+We're gonna do three more runs to explore this area of the ruins and snag all the items.
 Do so as follows: